bajinsheng/SGFuzz/README.md

 ### 3. Compilation
 Here, we follow the normal steps to compile the target program as what LibFuzzer does.
 Please refer to the official [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) document for more information.
-Then, in the linking stage, we link the SFuzzer library to the target program "```libsfuzzer.a```".
+Then, in the linking stage, we link the SGFuzz library to the target program "```libsfuzzer.a```".
 ```
 clang -o a.o a.c -fsanitize=fuzzer-no-link
 clang++ -o program a.o b.o c.o ... libsfuzzer.a -ldl -lpthread -fsanitize=fuzzer-no-link